Dietetics (Pre-Registration)

 Entry requirements

-In line with British Dietetic Association requirements, applicants will normally be expected to have an honours degree in a relevant subject at 2:1 or above or equivalent, and evidence of academic study in the five years prior to application.
-Relevant subject areas include biological sciences, physiology, biochemistry, chemistry and psychology.
-Applicants must meet requirements for NHS values based assessment, Occupational Health Assessment and have a satisfactory enhanced DBS report.
+In line with British Dietetic Association requirements, you will normally be expected to have an honours degree in a relevant subject at 2:1 or above or equivalent, and evidence of academic study in the five years prior to application.
+Relevant subject areas include biological sciences, physiology, biochemistry, chemistry and nutrition.
+You must meet requirements for NHS values-based assessment.

 Applicants whose first language is not English must also be able to communicate in English to a standard equivalent to level 7 of the International English Language Testing system (IELTS), with no element below 6.5.
 This is a requirement of the Standards of Proficiency for dietitians (HCPC, 2013).